boostorg/website-v2/README.md

 $ just up_sync_images_all_buckets
 ```

-*Note: The script will prompt you for the S3 destination path, defaulting to `/static/img/v3`.*

 #### Downloading

 To download missing or outdated static items from the staging bucket to your local directory: